-At 56, the American genius Steve Jobs passed away in California a day after the company he created, was later fired from, and came back to recreate, released the iPhone 4S.
-This was, to the technology community and to the world, a significant blow to the future.
-For years the “80′s baby” generation has hung on to the inventions of Jobs and have been his biggest believers and most faithful fans.
-He was our hero, our visionary, and our encouragement in the midst of a world that sometimes makes it seem like no good thing or idea can penetrate the traditions of old.
+At 56, the American genius Steve Jobs passed away the day after Apple Inc. released the highly anticipated iPhone 4S.
+This was, to the technology community, a significant blow to the future.
+For years the “80′s baby” generations has clung to the inventions of Jobs and have been his biggest believers and most faithful fans.
+He was our hero, our visionary, and our encouragement in the midst of a world.
+Where traditions of old whispered to us limitations and absolutes Jobs was a screaming example of the impossible becoming triumphant.
 Steve Jobs was one of us; he was a dreamer.

-The phrase Jobs used to pitch every idea he made under Apple Inc. was “Think different.”
-Two words with such huge meaning.
-Now that the man who taught the world to think outside the box has passed on, will we forget?
-Will we be content with everything we see and do or will we, like Apple Inc. try to re-innovate ourselves and the brands we carry every day?
-I pray, the latter.
+He used to pitch every idea made under Apple Inc. with the phrase “Think different.”
+Now that the man who taught the world to think differently has passed away, will we forget what he taught us?
+Will we be content with everything we see or will we, like Apple Inc., try to recreate ourselves and the brands we carry every day?
+I pray the latter.

-To me that was the essence of Steve Jobs and I pray when I die that will be the essence of me.
+To me, that was the essence of Steve Jobs’ life and I am hoping I’m successful in making it the essence of mine.